-A London tailoring house for men who convert conviction to success, who decline the pageantry of conformity, and who find power in precise remove.
+A London tailoring house for men who find power in precise remove.

 Male model in navy blue Nehru suit from Heron's Ghyll, sitting in a carved wooden chair, in an opulent room.